 Micro Four-Thirds War Photography – Are You and Your Camera up For the Challenge?

 As you might expect, the typical battlefield is no place for delicate technology.
-When the goal is to capture the fleeting but poignant scenes of wartime, you need a camera that is fast, flexible, easy to carry, and easy to use.
+When the goal is to capture the fleeting but poignant scenes of wartime, you need a fast, flexible camera that is easy to carry and use.

 If you’re the type of spirited adventurer who aspires to capture humanity’s darker moments in print, then you will need a camera with a body that is also sturdy enough to handle the occasional body slam to the rocky ground.

-It takes a special kind of person to be a war photographer, and if you’ve got the grits to stomach it, then war photography can be an incredibly rewarding subject.
+It takes a special kind of person to be a war photographer, and if you’ve got the grits to stomach it, then war photography can be a gratifying subject.
 The people back home will always appreciate your dedication in showing them the true face of wartime.

 Why Use Micro Four Thirds as a War Camera

-There are a lot of features and characteristics inherent in the micro four-thirds range of cameras that make them ideally suited to life on the battlefield.
+There are many features and characteristics inherent in the micro four-thirds range of cameras that make them ideally suited to life on the battlefield.

 Size Matters on the Battlefield